-As mentioned, ThinkorSwim gives people a detailed platform decked out with charting features, technical analysis, important news flow, and so much more.
+ThinkorSwim gives users a detailed platform decked out with charting features, technical analysis, important news flow, and so much more.

 It's well worth your time to practice your skills by paper trading.
-This is something not every platform offers!
+This is something not most platforms offer!

 As the saying goes, "practice makes perfect," and TD Ameritrade offers you a way to hone your skills.

-It goes without saying that keeping your upfront costs low when investing is an important strategy.
+It goes without saying that keeping your costs low when investing is an important consideration.

-Another fantastic feature that supports TD Ameritrade's mission to keep costs low is its $0 account minimum policy.
+Another beginner-friendly feature that supports TD Ameritrade's mission to keep costs low is its $0 account minimum policy.

-For no money down, you can open a brokerage account with TD Ameritrade and begin investing with as little or as much money as you desire!
+Without making an initial deposit, you can open a brokerage account with TD Ameritrade and begin investing whenever you have the funds.

-TD Ameritrade offers dividend reinvestment (DRIP) for all stocks and ETFs.
+TD Ameritrade offers a dividend reinvestment plan (DRIP) for all stocks and ETFs.

-DRIP lets you take the excess dividends that you earn on your investments and reinvest them back into the underlying security.
-This strategy is great for passive, long-term investors looking to dollar-cost average returns back into their securities to obtain optimal long-term performance.
+A DRIP lets you take the dividends that you earn on your investments and reinvest them back into the underlying security.
+This strategy is great for passive, long-term investors because it allows for compound interest to take place.

 Whether you are buying low or high, the long-run goal is to passively invest slowly into the underlying security, and DRIP investing on TD Ameritrade will let you do that.

-Speaking of dividends, TD Ameritrade's income calculator helps you map out your dividend payments to keep your eye on your accounts.
+TD Ameritrade's income calculator helps you map out your dividend payments to do just that.
 You can also use this feature to look at your total portfolio dividend percentage, and also what stocks pay the most in dividends.

 TD Ameritrade's customer support network is extensive.
-Around the clock 24/7, you can talk to a live rep to submit trades, ask questions, help you opening an account, and so much more.
+Around the clock 24/7, you can talk to a live rep to submit trades, ask questions, open an account, and so much more.

-Simply call the toll-free number and you will be redirected to a TD rep, waiting to help!
+Simply call the toll-free number and you will be directed to a TD rep.